sozu-proxy/sozu/bin/README.md

-# sozu, a HTTP proxy
+# Sōzu, a HTTP proxy

 This project wraps the `sozu_lib` library to make it scalable and dynamically configured.
 Each single threaded event loop is started in a worker process that